ushadow/handinput/README.md

 ## Run
 * Use Visual Studio to build the solution.
-* GestuerViewer.exe in the GestureViewer project is the main interface to run the program.
+* GestuerViewer.exe in the GesturesViewer project is the main interface to run the program.
+There are shortcut keys listed for diffesrent functinalities.
+  * T: start tracking and geseture recognition

 ## Modules
 * GesturesViewer: UI Interface for recording geseture training examples and viewing debug information.